tinko26/ao/docs/api/src/ao_sys/ao_task.h.md

 };
 ```

+This type represents pending task state transitions.
 It is used as a bitmask and defines the following symbols.

 | `AO_TASK_STOPPING`   | `0001` | The task is stopping. |
 | `AO_TASK_BLOCKING`   | `0010` | The task is blocking. |